hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---
-title: Best Sleeping Pads in 2017
+title: Best Lightweight Sleeping Pads in 2017
 description: Need a new Sleeping Pad?
 Here is our selection of the best sleeping pads on the market!
 date: 2016-01-03 18:49:09
 update_date: 2016-12-27 06:00:52